 Alternatively, our operating partners at PEAK Adventure Travel can be contacted at +51 99605 5559 or +51 97009 4823

-Please note that Burma is a developing country whose infrastructure, values, customs and standards may differ from what you expect in your homeland.
+Please note that Peru is a developing country whose infrastructure, values, customs and standards may differ from what you expect in your homeland.
 Expect poor road conditions and be prepared for some inconveniences such as restaurants and tourist sites being closed from time to time.
 Sometimes the transportation may be altered or the itinerary may be changed due to circumstances beyond our control.

 This trip travels to a somewhat conservative area.
 We encourage you to experience the destination and culture with the following in mind: Public Display of affection are not common in this area however in some cases holding hands is acceptable.
 Gay-specific activities and gay-hosted events, meals or day tours may be included as part of this itinerary.Back to index

 For the trek on this trip the general rule is you will need to be fit and the more preparation you have done for it, the more you will enjoy it.
 You will be walking with your day pack, with the possibility of extreme variations in temperature.

 On day 2 of the Inca Trail you will be walking uphill from 3000 to 4200 metres above sea level before descending steeply through big steps and difficult terrain.
 While this challenging walk is the main difficulty our passengers face up on this trip, it is also one of the highlights and worth every minute of it!

 This being said, we recommend that you undertake regular aerobic exercise in the months before you travel, particularly if you are not in the habit of regular exercise.
 Doing mountain walks or climbing long staircases with a pack is good preparation.
 Walking, jogging, swimming or riding a bike are all good ways to increase your aerobic fitness, which will allow you to enjoy the trek to its fullest.Back to index